 Spok and VCU Health: A Long-Term Partnership

 VCU Health has periodically upgraded to the latest versions of its Spok solutions to continue to enhance communication efficiency.
-A group-paging option allowed new code teams to be created and eliminated the need for paper forms during time-critical situations.
+A group-paging option allowed VCU Health to create new code teams and eliminated the need for paper forms during time-critical situations.
 The introduction of automated reporting further increased staff efficiency by gathering and disseminating useful data on trauma alerts and paging statistics.
-And when the organization installed a new fire alarm system, integrating it to Spok generated notable benefits: The improved communications reduced false alarms—a significant expense to the organization—by 80 percent.
+And when the organization installed a new fire alarm system, integrating it to Spok generated notable benefits: The improved communications reduced false alarms—a significant expense to the organization—by 80%.
 In addition, the contact center upgrades produced a 10-second drop in call-handling time for operators, improving caller assistance to boot.
 Finally, in 2014, Spok Mobile® was rolled out to hundreds of clinicians as the organization recognized the need for HIPAA-compliant communications and mobile care coordination.